 Among their dishes are spaghetti with seafood and summer truffle, Acquerello risotto with Normandie butter, squid ink, cucumber, and spicy fish ‘nduja, roasted octopus with peas and wasabi, and 5J Iberian pork on a bell pepper bbq sauce with cherries and spicy ‘nduja sausage.

 Open only for dinner, Sunday also lunch, closed on Monday.

-A stone’s throw from Piazza Navona, Retrobottega makes recipes with a daring combinations of flavours and ingredients.
+One of the best restaurants near Piazza Navona, Retrobottega makes recipes with daring combinations of flavors and ingredients.

 The kitchen is visible from the restaurant, so you will have a real-time show of the chef preparing your dishes.

-The menu changes constantly, but some of the dishes to try if you find them are tortelli with Roman broccoli and anchovies, rice with malt and smoked Speck cured meat, stockfish with onions.
+The menu changes constantly, but some of the dishes to try if you find them are tortelli with Roman broccoli and anchovies, rice with malt and smoked speck cured meat, and stockfish with onions.

 First courses, starters, appetizers, cheese and cold cuts trays are carefully paired with one of their 1500 wines on the list.
 Among their special dishes are the Armenian topik, the Lebanese eggplant cream baba ganoush, the onion soup, red lentils cream and artisan lasagne.